 The gymnasium at Mount Desert High School is named in honor of Bernard “Bunny” Parady, a coach and administrator for 33 years.
 His hoop teams went to the tournament 23 times, winning four state titles.
 The outstanding athlete at Old Town and UMaine is being inducted posthumously.
 He’s in the Maine Sports Hall of Fame and Maine Sports Legends Hall of Fame.

 As a coach, Bob Cimbollek’s teams won five state titles and six Eastern Maine crowns.
-As a player at Husson, Cimbollek set 11 records, scored 1,152 points and led team to two Northeast College Conference titles.
+As a player at Husson, Cimbollek set 24 records, first 1000-point scorer in school history, and led team to two Northeast College Conference titles.
 Cimbollek, also a former official, is in the Husson Sports Hall of Fame and the New England Basketball Hall of Fame.
+He is a member of Maine Sports Legends Hall of Honors.
+Husson retired his number 12 in 2015

 Mary “Kissy” Walker has guided the Husson University women’s team to more than 425 wins in 26 years, as well as multiple conference titles and a trip to the NAIA Fab Four.
 The New England Basketball Hall of Fame member has earned numerous coach of the year honors.
 She was a four-year letter winner at UMaine and starred for Cony High School.